BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 - Provides a consistent architecture pattern for apps
 - Better understanding of what's happening in the app
-- Widely used,
+- Widely used
-- Well documented,
+- Well documented
-- Better update behavior than React Context,
+- Better update behavior than React Context
-- Redux Toolkit provides built-in tools standard use cases,
+- Redux Toolkit provides built-in tools standard use cases
 - [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) data fetching and caching layer
 - Works great with Typescript
 - Designed to work with React but still UI-agnostic